uidaholib/main-web-redesign_draft/content/services/reserve/leganto.md

 lazyload: true
 ---

-{% include bootstrap/alert.md color="warning" text="Learn more about Leganto by attending one of our upcoming Leganto Office Hours!
+{% include bootstrap/alert.md color="info" text="Learn more about Leganto by attending one of our upcoming Leganto Office Hours!
 Drop in for a few minutes to view a brief demo and participate in Q&A on:

 - [Monday, December 7th at 10 a.m.
 Pacific](https://uidaho.zoom.us/meeting/register/tZIvcuuupzosGNbr4SCbXTAYJI_OPvwTgOg3)
 - [Tuesday, December 8th at 1 p.m.
 Pacific](https://uidaho.zoom.us/meeting/register/tZMuceyhrjkrHNHQuxhbxLwv20GdU6GUPzAy)